halotroop2288/halotroop.com/docs/caroline/index.md

 But [I never found any happiness in it.](projects/dead/#Retirement_from_programming)

 This section is about me, myself, and I. A sort of introduction to me.
-In the following sections, you can find out more about my life by
+In the following sections, you can find out more about my life by following me on my social medias below.
 <!-- reading my [blog], -->
-checkout out [my fursona] and other characters, and reading about my [projects](projects), both the alive, and the [dead](projects/dead)!
+Check out [my fursona] and other characters, and reading about my [projects](projects), both the alive, and the [dead](projects/dead)!